danx91/SCP-LC/README.md

 SCP: Lost Control is a Garry's mod gamemode.
 This gamemode is based on SCP universe.

+# Important
+Development of SCP:LC has been moved to the private repo.
+If you are interested in hosting server and receiving further updates, contact me on discord: https://discord.gg/fAsEAYZ

 # Legal
 You are not allowed to:
 * Redistributing and reuploading this gamemode (except forking on GitHub)